ravgeetdhillon/gtk-web/CONTRIBUTING.md

 3. Add the information about the new file to [/_data/stuff.yml](/_data/stuff.yml/).
 4. Send a merge request using one of the merge request template.

-> If you are in doubt, check this [blog post](https://ravgeetdhillon.github.io/blog/adding-pages-to-jekyll-site/) on how to add documentation pages to the GTK website.
+> If want a more detailed explanation about how to do the thing, you can check this [blog post](https://ravgeetdhillon.github.io/blog/adding-pages-to-jekyll-site/) by [Ravgeet Dhillon](https://gitlab.gnome.org/ravgeetdhillon/) on how to add documentation pages to the GTK website.

 ### Images and Illustrations

 All the images and illustrations are present in the [assets/img][image-directory] directory.
 The following naming convention should be used when new images or illustrations are to be added:

 `<role>-<name>.<ext>`